Seeking God’s presence, bringing hope to all

 The Breakfast Project

-In conjuction with Churches Together in Penzance, we also provide food for the Breakfast Project for the homeless.
+In conjunction with Churches Together in Penzance, we also provide food for the Breakfast Project for the homeless.